Qumulo/getting-started-guide/rest-api-guide/access-tokens/auth_access-tokens.md

     responses:
     - code: '200'
       description: Return value on success
     summary: Create an access token for the specified user.
+Privilege ACCESS_TOKENS_WRITE is required to create a key for a user other than yourself.
 rest_endpoint: /v1/auth/access-tokens/
 api_version: v1
 permalink: /rest-api-guide/access-tokens/auth_access-tokens.html